Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 _"Do not fear.
 I will carry you."_

-At once, you are swept up into the air and your chains rip free of the wall.
+At once, you are swept up into the air and your chains rip free from the wall.

 _"Quickly now, the Authorities will be along soon, and it is not yet time to wake the others.
-We have much work to do, and much to prepare for."_
+We have much [[Work]] to do, and much to prepare for."_

 ### The Caves

-Covered in the enveloping cloak of the Spirit, you are swept along through the cool damp air, a tangible contrast to the enveloping warmth embracing you.
+Covered in the enveloping cloak of [[The Spirit]], you are swept along through the cool damp air, a tangible contrast to the enveloping warmth embracing you.

-An occasional fire casts flickers of light onto the walls, and you begin to make out figures.
+An occasional fire casts flickers of [[Light]] onto the walls, and you begin to make out figures.

 Millions of them.
 Billions of them.